IronBatman2715/DiscordTS-Bot/README.md

    - MongoDB is the default.
 You can easily set up a free instance with [MongoDB Atlas](https://www.mongodb.com/atlas).

-   - MongoDB is supported out of the box but [other databases supported by Prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases) can be used with some changes to [src/database/schema.prisma](src/database/schema.prisma).
+   - If you want to use a different database, see [here](https://www.prisma.io/docs/reference/database-reference/supported-databases) for databases supported by Prisma.
+This will also require some changes to [`src/database/schema.prisma`](src/database/schema.prisma).

 3. Clone/fork this repository.

-4. Rename `sample.development.env` to `development.env` and set the environment variables as defined in [src/global.d.ts](src/global.d.ts)
+4. Rename `sample.development.env` to `development.env` and set the environment variables as defined in [`src/global.d.ts`](src/global.d.ts)

    > Note that **all** the environment variables are strings.